webix-hub/gitbook-webix-jet/details/subviews.md

 }
 ```

+The segmented button is referenced by its local ID.
+For more details on referencing, [read the section in this chapter](referencing.md).

-The method receives two parameters:
+The **init** method receives two parameters:

 * the view UI
 * the URL